solidrock-technology/docs/docs/releases/roadmap.md

 Upcoming planned and in-progress features for Solidrock!

-- Integrations: Building out a range of integrations with popular third-party platforms, such as CRM systems and marketing email tools and analytics platforms, to allow event organisers to connect their Solidrock data with other systems they use.
+- Add ability to flag other record types (e.g. orders, order extras) with a warning flag and reason, to allow event organisers to easily identify and keep track of any potentially concerning or problematic records within their events.
+- Add ability to disable group linking for an event
 - Authentication by Passkey: Allowing users to log in to their Solidrock account and access their bookings and tickets using a passkey, providing a more secure and convenient authentication method.
 - User Profile: Add option to 'Manage Saved Cards', allowing users to view and delete their saved cards that are stored for future use within the booking process.
 - Order Confirmation Pages: Allowing event organisers to add custom copy to the order confirmation page, for example to provide specific instructions for attendees after they have completed their booking.